0xPrimordia/lynx-governance-agentv2/README.md

 ## 🎯 Overview

 The **Lynx Governance Agent V2** is an AI powered agent that manages decentralized governance voting for token portfolio ratios on the Hedera Hashgraph network.
-It orchestrates the complete governance lifecycle from vote collection to smart contract execution, working seamlessly with the [Lynx Balancer Agent](https://github.com/0xPrimordia/lynx-balancer-agent) for automated portfolio rebalancing.
+It orchestrates the complete governance lifecycle from vote collection to smart contract execution, working seamlessly with the [Lynx Balancer Agent](https://github.com/0xPrimordia/lynx-balancer-agent) for automated portfolio rebalancing and the [Lynx Frontend](https://github.com/0xPrimordia/lynx) for user interface and governance voting.

 ### ✨ Key Features